bitsbreaches/iOS-backup-tool/README.md

 # iOS-backup-tool
-A Linux CLI tool to backup your iOS device
+A Linux CLI tool to backup and restore your iOS device.
+Tested on iPhone 14 plus, iOS 26.0 (23A341)
 # Features
 - Automatic device detection
 - Encrypted backup support